rachelandrew/grid-by-example/browsers/index.md

 [Gecko Meta Bug](https://bugzilla.mozilla.org/show_bug.cgi?id=616605)

 Grid is currently being implemented in Gecko.
-You need to enable the layout.css.grid.enabled flag by going to about:config in regular Firefox or Developer Edition.
+You need to enable the layout.css.grid.enabled flag by going to about:config in regular Firefox.
 For the latest features download a [Firefox Nightly](https://nightly.mozilla.org/) or the [Firefox Developer Edition](https://www.mozilla.org/en-GB/firefox/developer/).
-In Nightly you do not need to enable the flag - Grid should just work!
+In Nightly and Developer Edition you do not need to enable the flag - Grid should just work!

 ## A Grid Layout tool for Firefox

+Firefox Nightlies and Firefox Developer Edition [include a grid highlighter](https://hacks.mozilla.org/2016/12/css-grid-and-grid-highlighter-now-in-firefox-developer-edition/) in DevTools.

 If you are using Firefox then you can use the experimental [CSS Grid Inspector](https://addons.mozilla.org/en-US/firefox/addon/css-grid-inspector/) to help you visualize your grids.
 It is a tool in development - just like Grid Layout.

-Firefox Nightlies and Firefox Developer Edition also include a grid highlighter in DevTools.